 Which cabinet material handles Auckland's humidity best?

 Moisture-resistant melamine and polyurethane-painted finishes handle Auckland's humid, often coastal conditions best, especially with properly sealed edges.
-In the kitchens we've built and serviced, moisture-resistant melamine holds up well for around 15 to 25 years and polyurethane longer again, while unsealed budget board can swell early near steam or salt air.
+Moisture-resistant melamine and polyurethane-painted finishes both outlast unsealed budget board, which can swell early near steam or salt air.
+What decides the lifespan is the edge: a sealed, properly banded edge keeps water out of the core, and that is where cheap cabinetry fails first.
 On coastal sections, stainless or powder-coated hinges resist corrosion better than standard ones.

 What does a Little Giant Interiors kitchen quote include?